 The Company provides contract computer programming services primarily in the New York metropolitan area, New England, and the Mid-Atlantic region, although there are also customer locations around the country where the Company places contractors.
-The Company provides its services principally through offices located in New York, New York, Edison, New Jersey and Long Island, New York.
-The Company does not currently intend to open additional offices.
+The Company provides its services principally through offices located in Edison, New Jersey and Long Island, New York.
+The Company also leases an office space New York City, but has sublet its New York City office due to the COVID-19 pandemic.
 Competition from larger competitors for recruiters has created more turnover than expected and increased the cost of retaining recruiters, making it more difficult to increase the number of technical recruiters on staff.
-As of May 31, 2020, the Company employed 20 persons who are responsible for recruiting technical personnel, 4 persons responsible for recruiting non-technical personnel and 9 persons who are account executives.
-As of May 31, 2019, the Company had employed 19 technical recruiters, 3 non-technical recruiters and 11 account executives.
+As of May 31, 2021, the Company employed 29 persons who are responsible for recruiting technical and non-technical personnel and 13 persons who are account executives.
+As of May 31, 2020, the Company had employed 24 technical and non-technical recruiters and 9 account executives.
+For some services, the Company also uses offshore recruiters.
+The number of offshore recruiters contracted by the Company fluctuates depending on demand for services.
+At May 31, 2021, the Company contracted for approximately 40 offshore recruiters to provide services to clients.